AndrewGi/Ero-Bluetooth-Mesh/README.md

 # Ero-Bluetooth-Mesh
 Bluetooth mesh stack for use in ero system.
-May be useful for others for reference
+May be useful for others for reference pure-python except for any hardware bearer layers

-python module named bt_mesh
+Built in bearer is using a slightly modifier [Bleson](https://github.com/TheCellule/python-bleson) library for the advertising bearer layer.
+So far only tested on Linux.
+OSX untested and Windows 10 doesn't seem like it sets the advertising data correctly.

 See better_mesh_ctl.py for an example.

 ## Features Supported:
-- Hardware Agnostic Bearer Layer (built in customized Blesson built in)
+- Hardware Agnostic Bearer Layer
 - Network Layer
 - Transport Layer
 - Access Layer